Plugging Viagra | Rectal Sildenafil Use And Abuse

 Plugging Viagra - Viagra Rectal Use

-Further, individuals who abuse Viagra often mix the drug with other street drugs which leads to high risks of dependency, addiction, and dangerous adverse side effects.
+Male erectile dysfunction drugs are sometimes sought out for recreational abuse.
+Men who abuse Viagra often mix the drug with other street drugs, which leads to risk of dependency and adverse side effects.

-Rectal administration of Viagra is referred to as “plugging.”
-Plugging Viagra bypasses the controlled release properties of the drug that occur during several phases of digestion.
-Plugging leads to the drug being absorbed directly into the small intestine.
+Sometimes plugging Viagra is a preferred method of abuse because it bypasses the controlled release properties of the drug and causes it to be absorbed directly into the small intestine.

-This method enhances a person’s risk for dangerous side effects, such as overdose, and can increase the risk for addiction.
+This method increases a person’s risk for dangerous side effects, such as overdose, and can increase the risk for addiction.

 What Is Meant By Plugging Viagra?

-People who administer the medication rectally may dissolve a capsule or tablet of the medication into sterile water and inject the solution into the anus with the use of a syringe.
+People who administer the medication rectally may dissolve a capsule or tablet of the medication into sterile water and inject the solution into the anus using a hydroponic syringe.

 Side Effects Of Plugging Viagra

-Adverse side effects may be more likely when mixed with other prescription medications or street drugs.
+Additionally, adverse side effects may be more likely when Viagra is mixed with other prescription medications or street drugs.

 Get Started On The Road To Recovery.